The Walter Center expects students to adhere to the following guidelines created by NACE (National Alliance of Colleges and Employers).

 - Select the option to allow employers to view your profile.

 Should you apply for a job/internship, apply for an interview schedule, or select the option to allow employers to view your profile, all information contained within your student profile will be viewable to the employer(s), including your resume, address, email, phone number, work authorization, graduation date, and GPA.

-The University is unable to research the integrity of the employers, which may include organizations and individuals, who post their jobs listings on Career Link.
-The University makes no representations, recommendations or guarantees regarding the accuracy or reliability, or otherwise, of any employer, posted job listing, or employment data transmitted through Career Link.
-The University urges you, the student, to exercise caution and common sense when utilizing Career Link and when applying for any position posted on the job listings.
+The University is unable to research the integrity of the employers, which may include organizations and individuals, who post their jobs listings on Handshake.
+The University makes no representations, recommendations or guarantees regarding the accuracy or reliability, or otherwise, of any employer, posted job listing, or employment data transmitted through Handshake.
+The University urges you, the student, to exercise caution and common sense when utilizing Handshake and when applying for any position posted on the job listings.

-By activating your Career Link account to post or retrieve information or to engage in employment activities, you shall be deemed to understand and agree to the above terms and conditions, including but not limited to the disclaimer of University’s liability and the indemnification provision.
+By activating your Handshake account to post or retrieve information or to engage in employment activities, you shall be deemed to understand and agree to the above terms and conditions, including but not limited to the disclaimer of University’s liability and the indemnification provision.